 However, Mount Battie isn’t the tallest hill.
 That designation goes to Mount Megunticook, and you can climb to the top via the nearly 4-mile Megunticook Trail.
 If you want to go on a shorter hike, Camden Hills State Park is filled with other hiking opportunities.
 The well-mapped trails range from 0.3 miles to 5 miles long.

-There are many events and festivals in and around Camden, Rockport, and Rockland.
+There are many events and festivals in and around Camden, Rockport, and Rockland throughout the year.
 During the fall, though, there’s no better way to celebrate the season and autumn leaves than with pumpkins and apples.

 Damariscotta Pumpkinfest & Regatta